dheeraj-mukati/AskAnything/README.md

 # AskAnything
-AskAnything is a Question &amp; Answer forum build on Spring Boot Microservices with Angular
+AskAnything is a Question &amp; Answer forum build with technlogies like Spring Boot Microservices and Angular